 Measles.
 At the beginning of March there was an imported case of measles in a young child who had traveled from a country where measles is still being transmitted.
 Working together with King County, the Health District performed investigations and notifications for all the people that had been exposed by that case.
 We are now two full incubation periods from that case and there have been no secondary cases.
 There have been four unrelated suspected cases of measles but all of those have been ruled out as being measles.
 This is good news not only for the results coming back negative but also because it shows that healthcare providers are monitoring for measles and reporting possible cases.

 Tuberculosis.
-The Health District is part of an informal national network implementing a new, 3-drug, 6-month treatment regimen for multiple drug resistant tuberculosis (TB) cases and has just successfully completed treatment for its third patient.
+The Health District is part of an informal national network implementing a new 3-drug, 6-month treatment regimen for multiple drug resistant tuberculosis (TB) cases and has just successfully completed treatment for its third patient.
 Prior to this new treatment, multiple drug resistant TB cases, which account for about 2% of all TB cases, are very difficult to treat and require a more toxic and less effective therapy with 5-6 drugs for about 18 to 24 months, as opposed to the usual six to nine months for typical cases.

 County Health Rankings.
 Earlier this afternoon, a press release was published regarding county health rankings.
 This report looks at upstream structural factors that impact health, access to healthcare, and health care behaviors.
-The report also addresses outcomes of longevity and quality of life.
-Snohomish County ranked fifth for outcomes in Washington State, which is similar to previous rankings in this annual report.
+It also looks at outcomes of Those factors are then compiled and ranked as to longevity and quality of life.
+Snohomish County ranked fifth for outcomes in Washington State.
 For predictive factors, the county ranked a bit lower at eighth.
-Items in particular that ranked lower includes access to primary care, number of primary care providers per capita, other healthcare access issues, and heavy drinking.
+Items in particular that ranked lower includes fewer children living in poverty, fewer primary care providers, and lower participation in mammography screening.
+Historically, there has been a federally-funded breast and cervical health program.
+Apparently 38% of women who are eligible by age and risk factor in the county have had a mammogram within the appropriate time interval, whereas nationwide and statewide it's about 50%.
+One favorable factor was fewer children living in poverty.

-While this is a helpful tool for assessing health impacts, comparisons should be generally be based on relative rates rather than ranking and should include local, state and national comparisons.
+While this is a helpful tool for assessing health impacts, comparisons should be mainly focused on relative rates at the local, state and an national level rather than ranking.

 COVID-19.
-While the county is much improved compared to last January, recent reporting shows an upward turn in number of cases.
-Last week had about 1,200 cases, up from about 350 cases six weeks ago.
+Recent case reports show an upward turn in number of cases.
+There were about 1,200 cases last week, up from about 350 cases six weeks ago.
 We're now estimating to be up around 2,000 cases next week which corresponds to a rate of about 200 or more per 100,000 for that week.
 Going above 200 cases per 100,000 residents is an important metric which would bump the county up into being classified as a medium level risk county.
 That classification would signal heightened recommendations for nonpharmaceutical interventions, such as resuming masking and increased social distancing.
-Wastewater surveillance has also seen an uptick in SARS-CoV-2 concentrations the past few weeks and may be further indicative of a forthcoming surge in cases.
+Wastewater surveillance has also seen an uptick in SARS-CoV-2 concentrations the past few weeks and may be further indicative of a forthcoming surge in n underestimation of the number of cases.